ymunemasa/data-tutorials/tutorials/hortonworks/securing-hdfs-hive-and-hbase-with-knox-and-ranger/tutorial.md

 ## [](#introduction)Introduction

 Apache Ranger delivers a comprehensive approach to security for a Hadoop cluster.
-It provides central security policy administration across the core enterprise security requirements of authorization, accounting and data protection.
+It provides a central security policy administration across the core enterprise security requirements of authorization, accounting and data protection.

 Apache Ranger already extends baseline features for coordinated enforcement across Hadoop workloads from batch, interactive SQL and real–time in Hadoop.